GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news/index.md

 -  Display images at 100% width of the parent element.
 However, images with height over 300 px will be scaled down to 300 px height while preserving the aspect ratio.
--  Images can have links and be clickable.
+-  Make images clickable and support links.
--  Support not only modern browsers, but also browsers installed in relatively old OS such as iOS 9.
+-  Support not only modern browsers, but also browsers installed in relatively old operating systems such as iOS 9.

 They used [Aspect Ratio Boxes](https://css-tricks.com/aspect-ratio-boxes/)—a method which uses markup to reserve the space on the page before the image is